tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 ![image](https://user-images.githubusercontent.com/18376283/224678873-f606b507-be98-4e30-8684-8756b3715bd4.png)

-You notice this time FireProx can be used as there is no exfiltration.
+You notice this time Fireprox can be used as there is no exfiltration.
 Of course UAL triggers a tons of logs in a real environment and detections based solely on this would lead to tons of false-positives.
 It can however be interesting as part of a hunt, or in cross-detections scenario with spraying attempts.

 ## Preventing / detection